-(1) During a staff ride, the facilitator uses the instructor notes, or "walk book," as a guide for the field phase of the staff ride.
+- (1) During a staff ride, the facilitator uses the instructor notes, or "walk book," as a guide for the field phase of the staff ride.
 The field phase is divided into "stands," places on the virtual terrain where staff ride participants stand to discuss the historical events.
-Each stand is organized into an Orientation, Description, Analysis format:

-(a) Orientation: Identifies all the relevant terrain to the participant, pinpoints it on the visual aid, and places the stand in the chronology of the battle/campaign.
-In a VSR, the facilitator continually pauses to keep the participants oriented in time and space.

-(b) Description: Contains the events, actions and decisions that pertain to that stand, normally in chronological order.

-(c) Analysis: Contains the questions asked to prompt the participants to discuss how and why events occurred and to evaluate their importance in the historical context.
-It is also used to evaluate actions and results and their relevancy to the present day.

-(2) The instructor notes coordinate the use of the visual aids for each stand.
-These visual aids are normally enlarged maps or important pictures/ diagrams in a PowerPoint presentation and are commonly referred to as "visuals."
-These visuals may be animated to present the events in a chronological order and to assist both the instructor and participants in understanding movement/placement of units.
-The notes have cues to the facilitator throughout the text to indicate when to change a slide or advance an animation.
+Each stand is organized into an Orientation, Description, Analysis format: - (a) Orientation: Identifies all the relevant terrain to the participant, pinpoints it on the visual aid, and places the stand in the chronology of the battle/campaign.
+In a VSR, the facilitator continually pauses to keep the participants oriented in time and space. - (b) Description: Contains the events that pertain to that stand, normally in chronological order. - (c) Analysis: Contains the questions asked to prompt the participants to discuss how and why events occurred and to evaluate their importance in the historical context.
+It is also used to evaluate actions and results and their relevancy to the present day. - (2) The walk book incorporates the use of visual aids for each stand.
+These visual aids are normally enlarged maps or important pictures/diagrams that are brought to the battlefield to guide or enhance the discussion.
+The virtual staff ride uses PowerPoint presentations and are commonly referred to as "visuals."
+These visuals may be heavily animated to present the events in a chronological order and to assist both the instructor and participants in understanding movement/placement of units, equipment, and personnel.
+The walk book has cues to the facilitator throughout the text to indicate when to change a slide or advance an animation.

-(3) Lastly, the notes contain instructions for navigating through the virtual terrain.
-In much the same way as the visuals, there are cues and instructions throughout the instructor notes that tell the facilitator where, when, and sometimes how to move through the terrain.
+(3) Lastly, the walk book contains instructions for navigating through the virtual terrain and screenshots taken from the virtual terrain.
+In much the same way as the visuals, there are cues and instructions throughout the walk book that tell the facilitator where, when, and sometimes how to move through the terrain.

-5. Classroom Setup.
+6. Classroom Setup.

-a.
+- a.
 The optimal classroom set up consists of two computers and two screens to enable the participants to view the visual aids and the virtual terrain side-by-side.
-Because a virtual staff ride is similar to a ground staff ride, the terrain should be the focus of the audience's attention and the virtual terrain should be in the center of the venue.
-While it is possible to switch back and forth between visuals and virtual terrain on a single screen, we encourage the dual screen method for a clear understanding of the events and to minimize having to re-orient participants back to the terrain.
+Because a virtual staff ride is similar to a staff ride, the terrain should be the focus of the audience's attention and the virtual terrain should be in the center of the venue.
+While it is possible to switch back and forth between visuals and virtual terrain on a single screen, we encourage the dual screen method for a clear understanding of the events and to minimize having to re-orient participants back to the terrain. - b.

-b.
 Staff rides are most effective when conducted in a small group setting, generally no larger than 30 participants.
-The smaller class size allows for all attendees to participate and provides for a better view of the virtual terrain.
+The smaller class size allows for all attendees to participate and provides for a better view of the virtual terrain for all.
 However, larger venues with stadium seating and larger screens may allow for a larger audience.

-6. Time Requirements.
-The Utah Beach VSR takes 2-3 hours to complete properly.
+7. Time Requirements.
+The Bougainville Campaign VSR takes approximately 3 hours to complete properly.

-7. Personnel.
+8. Personnel.